CHEROKEE HISTORY TIMELINE

 1804

 Cherokee cede Wafford’s Tract.
 Land cession # 15.
-James Vann builds a showplace home on his property in the Cherokee Nation (today in Georgia).
+Cherokee James Vann builds a showplace home on his property in the Cherokee Nation (today in Georgia).

 Chief Vann House Historic Site in Chatsworth, Georgia